rocky-linux/wiki.rockylinux.org/docs/contributing/index.md

 mail lists to debugging packages, hunting bugs, and finding fixes.
 Other ways to contribute may be joining a Special Interest Group.

 See below for the some of the ways you can contribute.
+Note that this information is subject to change.

 ## Helping other users